THE ACTS OF THE APOSTLES

 PAUL LETTERS & JOURNEY OF PAUL PATH

-Welcome once again and glad to have you here to share today's Daily Bread.
+Glad to have you here to share today's Daily Bread.

 You may have gathered this already, that Paul, indeed, wanted to go